– Spoiler Review –

 I actually really liked the Jar-Jar interlude, as I felt it shows how he’s dealt with, in a very Jar-Jar like way, what he unintentionally wrought all those years ago.
 The Clone Wars made him and the Gungans much better characters, so any fan of how the show eventually treated them will appreciate how Wendig tries to give him a reflective, but somewhat happy and sad ending.

-Don’t get me wrong: killing off characters doesn’t make a story any better and since I like the original characters to the point I wouldn’t be too happy any of them died, but killing Jom was, in a way, the easier way out to killing a main character.
-It only served to confirm, to me at least, that he was expendable, which is how I felt about him in Life Debt when he joined the team and still feel since notice this is literally the only place I’ve mentioned him this entire review.
+Don’t get me wrong: killing off characters doesn’t make a story any better or worse usually if it’s done for the right reasons, though I like the original characters of this trilogy to the point I wouldn’t be too happy any of them died, but killing Jom was, in a way, the easier way out to killing a main character.
+It only served to confirm, to me at least, that he was expendable, which is how I felt about him in Life Debt when he joined the team and still feel as this is literally the only place I’ve mentioned him this entire review.
 He goes out in a truly heroic way though, but he still ended up leaving the series just like he entered it: a background character.
 However, there was a rather major “death” that did nearly put me in tears: Mister Bones!
 His destruction comes after a truly epic action sequence featuring him, but I probably didn’t get as teary eyed because Charles Soule has said Bones will make an appearance in Poe Dameron at some point, as Snap Wexley is one of the core characters of the series.
 Considering Bones’ ending here, it’ll be interesting to see how the droid manages to make an appearance now (Snap builds a new Bones or it’s like a hologram Snap has of him?)
+UPDATE: Snap carries around Bones’ personality template, which is how a cameo was amazingly done and possible in Poe #13!)

 Is it just me, or was the tall girl that was part of Hux’s weaponized youth in Chapter 26 a hint for a young Captain Phasma?